Find an Orthodontist near you

 Plaque

-A film that contains bacteria and when not removed every day can lead to tooth decay.
+A film that contains bacteria and can lead to tooth decay when it is not removed every day.

 Quadhelix

 An appliance that is used to fix a narrow upper arch.
-It is fixed to bands on the molars and typically has 4 helical wire springs (hence its name).
+It is fixed to bands on the molars and typically has four coiled (helical) wire springs.

 Removable appliance

-Any orthodontic device that can be removed by the patient, including plates, retainers, clear aligners and mouthguards.
+Any orthodontic device that can be removed by the patient, including plates, retainers and mouthguards.

 Separator

-A plastic ring that is used to create space between teeth (ie separate).
+A plastic ring that is used to create space between teeth.
 It can be used to allow metal bands to be attached to the teeth or to correct impacted teeth.
-They are usually worn up to 7 days prior to the bands being cemented.
+They are usually worn up to seven days prior to the bands being cemented.

 Space maintainers

-An appliance that can be used when a baby tooth is lost prematurely to maintain the required space for the eruption of the underlying adult tooth.
+An appliance that can be used when a baby tooth is lost prematurely to maintain the required space for the underlying adult tooth.

 Supernumerary teeth